jams2blues/search-for-life/docs/perf/PROFILE_NOTES.md

 | FTL warp tunnel       |   ~8.0ms | ~120|

 Adaptive resolution drops `renderScale` from 1.0→0.6 when averaged FPS <30.
-Star/nebula layers cull when FPS <30 to maintain playability.
+Starfield stays anchored to camera (no translation drift) and trims point count 8k→2k when avg FPS <30.